kubermatic/docs/content/kubermatic/master/tutorials_howtos/upgrading/upgrade_from_2.18_to_2.19/_index.en.md

 +++
 title = "Upgrading from 2.18 to 2.19"
 date = 2021-01-07T08:00:39+02:00
-weight = 105
+weight = 110
 +++

 ## Helm chart changes

 With KKP release 2.19, we're moving to use upstream Helm charts for some of the components.
 The following list describes the changes to the components and required actions to perform an upgrade.

-Note: the upstream charts will be downloaded during the deployment process when using the installer.
+Note: The upstream charts will be downloaded during the deployment process when using the installer.
+Make sure to unpack the installer into a fresh location.
+If chart files from different installers get mixed up, the upgrade can lead to unexpected results.
 If you're installing manually, the dependencies have to be downloaded separately for each of the charts mentioned below using command `helm dependency build <chart_location>`

 ### cert-manager